betterscientificsoftware/bssw.io/Events/WebinarSeries.HPCBestPractices.md

 Webinars are scheduled on roughly a monthly basis and are available live and then archived for future reference.
 The event web site provides details about the webinar series, including announcements of upcoming webinars, a mailing list to receive announcements, and archival information for the entire series.

-**Webinars are free and open to the public, but registration is required.**
+**Webinars are free and open to the public, but registration is required (individually, for each session).**

 ## Next webinar: Modern CMake